serverless/enterprise/docs/dashboard-user-guide.md

-# Dashboard - User Guide
+# Serverless Framework Enterprise - User Guide

-The Dashboard is designed to be the ultimate operations console for serverless application development.
+The Serverless Framework Enterprise is designed to be the ultimate operations console for serverless application development.
 Serverless application infrastructures can comprise multiple services across service providers, which is why a simple UI for interfacing with them is so crucial.
-Our goal with the Dashboard is to make monitoring, collaborating and securing your serverless applications just as easy as using our other products.
+Our goal with the Serverless Framework Enterprise is to make monitoring, collaborating and securing your serverless applications just as easy as using our other products.

-We built the Dashboard so that it interfaces seamlessly with the Serverless Framework and Event Gateway, and whatever other providers and resources you include in your application.
-Deploy once from the CLI and immediately view your application from the Dashboard for easy management.
+We built the Serverless Framework Enterprise so that it interfaces seamlessly with the Serverless Framework open-source CLI.
+Deploy once from the CLI and immediately view your application from the Serverless Framework Enterprise dasboard for easy management.

 ## From sign up to first deploy

-Signing up for Dashboard is simple: either run the ```sls login``` command from the CLI and follow the prompts, or visit [dashboard.serverless.com](https://dashboard.serverless.com) directly.
+Signing up for the Serverless Framework Enterprise is simple: either run the ```sls login``` command from the CLI and follow the prompts, or visit [dashboard.serverless.com](https://dashboard.serverless.com) directly.

 ![Landing page](https://s3.amazonaws.com/assets.github.serverless/platform/dashboard-landing-page.png)

-Dashboard supports multiple user authentication options including GitHub, Google, and email.
+Serverless Framework Enterprise supports multiple user authentication options including GitHub, Google, and email.
 If you’re signing up via email we’ll need to verify your credentials with a quick verification email link.

 Once you’re in, there’s a simple 2-step onboarding process to follow: